nutjob-laboratories/merk/README.txt

 The Windows version of **MERK** is being built with [PyInstaller](https://www.pyinstaller.org/).

-A note: all commandline arguments, as documented below, work on the standalone version of **MERK**.
+A note: all command-line arguments, as documented below, work on the standalone version of **MERK**.

 # Making MERK Portable on Windows
 If you want to run **MERK** from a USB stick, and save all configuration and user data to the USB stick (or wherever you're running **MERK** from), it's really easy.
 First, [download the zip file of **MERK** !_WIN_VERSION_! for Windows](https://www.dropbox.com/scl/fi/fnu5uasoo2dzmzwiferhw/merk-windows-latest.zip?rlkey=9fke2qid0gna4n4zt00v0uhhy&dl=1), and extract it to your USB stick.
 Then, open [Notepad](https://en.wikipedia.org/wiki/Windows_Notepad), and enter this into a new document: